node-gh/gh/README.md

 * Add a message in a pull request.

     ```
-gh pr --pull 1 --message "Merged, thank you!".
+gh pr --pull 1 --message "Merged, thank you!"
     ```

 #### Forwarding